DaveParillo/cisc192-reader/src/chapter1/first_program.rst

    Failure to terminate a statement with a semicolon will result in a syntax (compile) error.

+The statement ``return 0;`` at the end fulfills the promise made by ``int main`` to return a value.
+You will learn more about it in :ref:`idx-functions`.
+For now, you just need to know that it is optional.
+If you do not have that line at the end of ``main``, it is automatically added.
+You will see many code samples that take advantage of this in the coming chapters and omit that ``return 0;``.

 There are a few other things you should notice about the syntax of this program.
 First, C++ uses curly-braces (``{`` and ``}``) to group things together.
 In this case, the output statement is enclosed in